anishathalye/gavel/README.md

 you need to initialize the database by running `python initialize.py`. **Note that Gavel does not preserve database schema compatibility between versions.**

+In order to send emails, you'll need to install Redis.

 When testing, you can run the app with `python runserver.py`.
 In production, you should use something like [Gunicorn][gunicorn] to serve this.
 You can run the app with `gunicorn -b :<PORT> -w <number of workers> gavel:app`.

+For sending emails, you'll also need to start a celery worker with `celery -A gavel:celery worker`.

 ## Configuration